 If my application is successful, am I able to apply for other Carclew funds?

-Project Grant recipients are eligible to apply for other funding and loan opportunities through Carclew.
+Project Grant recipients are eligible to apply for other funding opportunities through Carclew.

 Web banner image: Still from THE WAVERING, 2016.
 Directed by Rita Bush, image by Tori Ferguson.